Credit Mix: Do You Need to Care About Types of Credit? [Infographic]

 FICO supports this idea, saying, “Having credit cards and installment loans with a good credit history will raise your FICO Scores.”

-FICO also says that people who have managed credit cards responsibly are better off than consumers that don’t have any credit cards, who can be seen as risky because they have not demonstrated experience in using revolving credit.
+FICO also says that people who have managed credit cards responsibly are better off than consumers who don’t have any credit cards, which can be seen as risky because they have not demonstrated experience using revolving credit.

 Statistics show that high FICO score achievers have an average of seven credit cards on their credit reports, which includes both open and closed accounts.